safenetlabs/python-keyziio-client/README.md

 <code>login some_username</code>

-This will create a user if one does not exist and retrieve the users private key from the ASP (Application Service Provider) and injects it into the keyzio library.
+This will create a user if one does not exist and retrieve the users private key from the ASP (Application Service Provider) and injects it into the keyziio library.

 <code>encrypt an_input_file an_output_file a_key_identifier</code>